gryffon/eggofpanku/readme.txt

 News & Changes

+  2008-Nov-6 Egg of P'an Ku 0.8.3

+	* Added Custom Markers, including custom marker images, the default being generic.
+	* Fixed a bug with removing all markers and marker display.

   2008-Oct-8 Egg of P'an Ku 0.8.2

 	* Markers were added to the game.
 Like Tokens, you can put attach these to a